yakconsulting/spidersoftdev.github.io/content/posts/2016-01-23-how-to-handle-max_input_vars-restriction.md

   - server-side

 ---
 From time to time we could breach [max_input_vars][1] restriction.
-Which basically limittation for server which allows only limited number of input server to reach out server.
+Which basically limitation for server which allows only limited number of input server to reach out server.
 Usually this number is around 1000.
 In this short tutorial I will describe, how to easily avoid this problem.

 <!--more-->